 My father, Il Sun Jeoung made murals abroad and gave me art lessons from an early age.

 As an international student, I entered the language school through conditional admission to San Diego State University in 1985 and received a certificate.
-I moved to LA, studied at LACC, and studied art while attending California State University part-time.
+I moved to LA and then studied at LACC and Cal State Los Angeles.
 And a group exhibition by the Association of Korean Artists in Southern California was held at the Korean Consulate in Los Angeles.

 I transferred to Bowie State University and while I was studying Fine Arts, I made a landscape painting for the BSU festival as a backdrop for the musical The Wiz.
 In addition, I received First Prize at the Gaithersburg Art Spring festival.